Immigration Library - Visa Revalidation FAQ

 Q: Can an attorney assist me in obtaining a visa through Visa Revalidation?

-Q: I am living in California, but your office is headquartered in Houston, Texas.
+Q: I am living in California, but your office is headquarted in Houston, Texas.
 Could you handle my Visa Revalidation case?

 A: Yes.
-Z&A is headquartered in Houston, TX, and has branch offices in New York, Houston, Los Angeles, Chicago, Austin, Silicon Valley, and Seattle.
-However, we handle immigration cases for clients located throughout the U.S. by using the latest technology.
+Z&A is headquartered in Houston, TX, and has a branch office in Chicago, IL, but we handle immigration cases for clients located throughout the U.S. by using the latest technology.
+Please click here to see the map of our clients' locations in the United States.

 Q: How much do you charge to prepare a Visa Revalidation application?